james pirrie

 Comments

 Unique in the UK and independent of the collaborative movement (no-one here had heard of it then), Family Law in Partnership was established in 1995 to provide a holistic approach, combining counselling and legal skills in its mediation and law-based work.
 It was only later, in 2003, that we were instrumental in bringing collaborative law to the UK.
 We saw this as a better way to offer clients the multidisciplinary services from which, we believe, better solutions emerge.
 It now has a fourteen collaborative professionals (lawyers and coaches) each of whom are also mediators and four of whom are also arbitrators.
 In 2008, I witnessed the inspirational work of parenting coach, Christina McGhee and started the long haul of integrating her work (which aims to root children at the centre of the decision-making process) into the practice of family law professionals in England.
-Family Law in Partnership is proud to provide regular workshops based on her work.
+I am committed to the promotion of the voice of the child in family law resolutions and am trained to meet with children and it is part of my practice.
 Whilst I promote the collaborative approach, there are circumstances where outcomes have to be imposed and I have acted in a number of groundbreaking court cases, although increasingly, I see arbitration as providing a better way of resolving the stuck case that needs imposed outcomes and/ or application of legal principle.